Table of Contents

-There are basically two reasons that cause Mac delete file immediately without saving to Trash.
+There are basically two reasons that cause Mac to delete files immediately without saving them to Trash.

 💡1.
 Using Delete Immediately feature on Mac

 This feature will notify Mac users: This item will be deleted immediately.
 You can't undo this action.
 Then you can remove and delete files instantly from Mac by skipping the Trash, making it faster than deleting files to Trash and emptying the Trash.

 💡2.
 Trash file permission error

 What are the deleted items not going to Trash Mac?
 According to some official explanations, it's because the file permissions associated with Trash are out of whack, making it impossible for OS X or macOS to write new files to the Trash folder or move the items you want to delete into a temporary location.
 That's how you have to accept the truth that deleted files or folders will bypass the Trash and can't turn off empty trash automatically Mac.

 How to recover unintentionally deleted files not going to Mac Trash

-Don't worry when you lost the quick access to retrieving deleted files from Trash on Mac as files were deleted immediately without going into the Trash.
-Yo can easily recover trash bin emptied files on Mac with EaseUS Mac data recovery software.
+Don't worry when you lost quick access to retrieving deleted files from Trash on Mac as files were deleted immediately without going into the Trash.
+You can easily recover trash bin emptied files on Mac with EaseUS Mac data recovery software.

 Regardless of your files getting deleted immediately from trash due to file permission issue or you used the keyboard shortcut "Option + Command + Delete" or "Delete Immediately" option from the File menu in Finder, EaseUS Data Recovery Wizard for Mac is a handy data recovery utility, in this case, to help you immediately scan and find the lost files.